Climate change and invasive species: Effects on climatic conditions

 Another perspective to look at how climate change creates conditions that facilitate invasions is to consider the changes in the environment that have an impact on species survival.
 These changes in environmental conditions include temperature (terrestrial and marine), precipitation, chemistry (terrestrial and marine), ocean circulation and sea levels.

 Most of the available literature on climate-induced biological invasions deals with warming effects, so that there is much more information for temperature effects on invasions than there is for precipitation patterns, extreme events and other climatic conditions.

+Global warming can cause droughts in dryland, this later on can kill plants which require heavy water use from soil.
+It also can shift invasive species into this dryland that require water as well.
+Which in turn can further deplete water supply for plants of that region.
+All of these influences can lead to physiological stress of organism, thus increasing invasion and further destroying the native ecosystem.

 Temperature

 Several researchers found that climate change alters environmental conditions in a way that benefits species' distribution by enabling them to expand their ranges to areas where they were previously not able to survive or reproduce.
 Those range shifts are mainly attributed to an increased temperature caused by climate change.
 Shifts of geographic distributions will also challenge the definition of invasive species as mentioned earlier.

 In aquatic ecosystems, cold temperatures and winter hypoxia are currently the limiting factors for the survival of invasive species and global warming will likely cause new species to become invasive.

 In each stage of the invasion pathway temperature has potential impacts on the success of an invasive species.
 They are described in the section about effects of invasion pathway stages.
 They include facilitating colonization and successful reproduction of invasive species that have not been successful in the respective area before, changed competition interactions between native and invasive species, changed range limits regarding altitude and latitude and changed management effectiveness.
 Global warming can also modify human activity, like transport, in a way that increases the chances of biological invasions.